with Bob Steine

 - Mobilizations for the lower back

 - Deep longitudinal stripping of the erector spinae and quadratus lumborum

 - Quadratus lumborum trigger point deactivation

 - Quadratus lumborum – pin and stretch in side-lying position

 For many therapists this will be the first time to really have a thorough set of powerful techniques to dramatically help people with low back pain.

 Add this important, essential and valuable new skill level to your work!

-Bob Steine, LMT, MTI, has had a private practice in massage therapy for twelve years in Austin, San Marcos, and Wimberley, Texas, specializing in chair massage, deep massage, and clinical bodywork.
+Bob Steine, LMT, MTI, has had a private practice in massage therapy since 2000 in Austin, San Marcos, and Wimberley, Texas, specializing in chair massage, deep massage, and clinical bodywork.
 He has been for many years a core instructor at the Lauterstein-Conway Massage School, providing instruction in Swedish Massage, Sports Massage, Clinical Bodywork, Deep Massage, Anatomy, Physiology, Kinesiology and Pathology.